 When the morning stars sang together, and all the sons of God shouted for joy?
 Job 38:7

 The Hebrew word for morning/dawn is בֹּקֶר (bo’-ker), and the Hebrew word for star is כּוֹכָב (ko-kawb’).
-As you can see, the Hebrew phrase for “the morning star”, כּוֹכָב בֹּקֶר, looks nothing like the lone occurrence of the strange word הֵילֵל (heylel) of Isaiah 14:12, the one and only word linked to this whole issue.
+As you can see, the Hebrew phrase for “the morning star”, כּוֹכָב בֹּקֶר, looks nothing like the lone occurrence of the strange and otherwise completely unknown word הֵילֵל (heylel) of Isaiah 14:12, the one and only word linked to this whole issue.

-Also note that this Hebrew word for morning/dawn, בֹּקֶר (bo’-ker), occurs 214 times in the KJV OT versus 1 lone occurrence of הֵילֵל (heylel).
+HINT: The Hebrew word for morning/dawn, בֹּקֶר (bo’-ker), occurs 214 times in the KJV OT versus 1 lone occurrence of הֵילֵל (heylel), the word that ends up translated in Latin as lucifer, which is then transliterated into English as O Lucifer.

 The word ailel ( יָלַל ya lale – to wail, to howl) looks and is pronounced remarkably similar to heylel ( הֵילֵל ha lale – allegedly meaning: to shine).
 Just add the “H” sound at the beginning.
-You may recall that the word heylel (translated into morning star), the very word that started this whole story, occurs only once throughout the entire Hebrew text… Only once!
+Let me hammer this point home one more time: the word heylel (translated as morning star in Isaiah 14:12), the very word that started this whole story, occurs only once throughout the entire Hebrew text… Only once!

 Quite notably, the word ailel (wail/howl) appears 26 times, all in the same context, with most of those occurrences being found in… wait for it… Isaiah, Ezekiel and Jeremiah!